 We will have an early discussion with the pupil and their parents when identifying whether they need special educational provision.
+In addition, we provide parents and carers with information about what they should do if they have a concern about their child or think that their child may have SEND needs (see Appendix 1 and Appendix 2).
 These conversations will make sure that:

-- Everyone develops a good understanding of the pupil's areas of strength and difficulty - We take into account the parents' concerns - Everyone understands the agreed outcomes sought for the child - Everyone is clear on what the next steps are - Provision beyond quality first teaching will be recorded on an INP (Individual Needs Plan) and targets set will be SMART (specific, measurable, achievable, realistic and time bound).
-A copy of a child's INP will be given and discussed at Parent's Evening or where Parent's Evening does not fall in line with INP dates will be sent home with a covering letter.
-Individual Needs Plans will be updated twice yearly. - Pupil's with an Education and Health Care Plan will share their views at their review which takes place at least annually.
+- Everyone develops a good understanding of the pupil's areas of strength and difficulty - We take into account the parents' concerns - Everyone understands the agreed outcomes sought for the child - Everyone is clear on what the next steps are - Pupil's with an Education and Health Care Plan will share their views at their review which takes place at least annually.
 This could be by being present at the meeting or recording in a way that is suitable to their attainment in advance of the meeting and shared by another professional on their behalf.
 Parents are also included in these reviews and given the opportunity to share their views on their child's progress and attainment as well as plan for future outcomes.